neherlab/pangraph/docs/docs/pypangraph/t08-interesting-junction.md

 ![mafft alignment](../assets/pp_t8_mafft.png)

 Or a second, junction-specific pangraph.
-This usually useful in more complex junction, to refine the junction structure.
+This is usually useful in more complex junctions, to refine the junction structure.

 ```bash
 pangraph build -l 100 -s 20 junction.fa -o junction.json